BlakeCLewis/PILN/README.md

       Cterm:

           Kc = 6;
-          Steady state term, required amount of energy to maintain temp;
+          steady state term, required amount of energy to maintain temp;
-          Linear, inverse proportional to r-value of kiln;
+          linear, inverse proportional to r-value of kiln;
           my kiln requires about 6% of output per 100C of temp differential;
           (100C ~= 6% to hold temp, 1000C ~= 60% to hold temp);
           tune: